SamitDharia/Autonomous-Trading-Agent/docs/TRAINING.md

 ## Quick steps (repeatable)
 1) In QC, open the ATA project → add/open `research.ipynb`.
 2) Paste and run the code below (run all cells).
 It:
-   - Pulls TSLA minute data.
+   - Pulls TSLA minute data (2018-2024, 6 years for better regime coverage).
    - Resamples to 5-minute bars.
-   - Builds richer features/labels (cost-aware 60-minute forward return).
+   - Builds richer features/labels (cost-aware 60-minute forward return, includes lags + cyclical time).
-   - Trains tiny logistic experts (RSI, MACD, Trend) with simple C search, and the brain.
+   - Trains LightGBM experts (RSI, MACD, Trend) with improved hyperparameters, exports logistic proxies.
    - Saves JSONs to `output/` and prints them so you can copy/paste into local files.
+   - **Auto-checks promotion criteria: AUC ≥ 0.55 and brain > max(experts)**.
 3) Download from `output/` or copy the printed JSON blobs into your local `models/` files.
-4) Backtest locally or in QC with `use_brain=True` (edge gate ≥ 0.20, cap 0.15–0.25%, long-only).
+4) Backtest locally or in QC with `use_brain=True` (edge gate ≥ 0.15, cap 0.20%, long-only).
 Promote only if it beats RSI after costs.

 Note: `train_experiments.py` additionally writes a runtime-ready brain to `bot/brains/TSLA_1h/brain_latest.json` and timestamps copies (see `bot/brains/TSLA_1h/brain_schema_v1.json`).
 The runtime loader (`bot/src/model/brain_loader.py`) validates the brain schema and checks feature hash parity.